 Raw string. | Content-Type: text/plain |

-Choose the Webhook trigger when you want workflow agents to start immediately in response to external events, without polling or manual action.
-The Webhook trigger is perfect for real-time syncs, notifications, and event-driven automation.
+Choose the webhook trigger when you want workflow agents to start immediately in response to external events, without polling or manual action.
+The webhook trigger works well for real-time syncs, notifications, and event-driven automation.

 Email trigger